 The City of Sammamish monitors water quality in streams, rivers and other water bodies.
 Monitoring is used to determine whether water bodies are meeting state water quality standards.

-The City conducts a variety of water quality and flow monitoring activities of its natural resources and receiving waters for the purposes of (1) establishing baseline conditions to measure improvements, (2) ensuring safe swimming beaches, and (3) monitoring ecological changes.
+The City conducts a variety of water quality and flow monitoring activities of its natural resources and receiving waters.
+Monitoring is conducted for the purposes of:

-In 2019, 2020 and 2021 monitoring activities increased to include the original Ebright Creek monitoring as well as Zackuse Creek, George Davis Creek and the Allen Lake watershed.
-More information can be found in the Water Quality Monitoring Reports listed below.
+The City conducted monitoring of Ebright Creek from 2015 to 2017.
+Activities increased in 2019 and continue today.
+Monitoring now includes Zackuse Creek, George Davis Creek, and the Allen Lake watershed.
+More information can be found in the Water Quality Monitoring Reports.

-The City through an interlocal agreement with King County also monitors water quality at local swimming beaches during the summer months for fecal coliform bacteria.
-Beaver Lake, Pine Lake, and Sammamish Landing beaches are all monitored approximately every other week during the summer months.
-If results exceed certain criteria, beaches are posted for closure until water quality improves.
+The City also monitors water quality at local swimming beaches in the summer.
+Monitoring is completed through an interlocal agreement with King County.
+Beaver Lake, Pine Lake, and Sammamish Landing beaches are all monitored for fecal coliform bacteria.
+Sampling happens approximately every other week during the summer months.
+If results exceed certain criteria, beaches are closed until water quality improves.

 Stormwater Action Monitoring

 The City does not have any streams or stormwater facilities included in the regional water quality monitoring program.
 The City contributes to Ecology’s Stormwater Action Monitoring (SAM) and participates in a municipal caucus related to the program.
 Contributions are made through its NPDES Phase II Permit.
 Information learned through this program can be helpful in advancing stormwater treatment in the region.